-Ibrox Stadium will host a total of 45 games across two days of competition where 16 teams will strive to secure Gold for their country.
+Ibrox Stadium will host a total of 45 games across two days of competition.

-Tickets to the Rugby Sevens at the Glasgow Commonwealth Games can be purchased at tickets.glasgow2014.com
+Tickets to the Rugby Sevens at the Glasgow Commonwealth Games are still available and can be purchased at tickets.glasgow2014.com

 With first-class sightlines and an intense, intimate atmosphere, Ibrox Stadium will heighten the drama of the Rugby Sevens competition at Glasgow 2014.